QAInsights/locust-mcp-server/README.md

 - `runtime`: Test duration (e.g., "30s", "1m", "5m")
 - `users`: Number of concurrent users to simulate
 - `spawn_rate`: Rate at which users are spawned

+## ✨ Use Cases

+- LLM powered results analysis
+- Effective debugging with the help of LLM

 ## 🤝 Contributing